School Curriculum Statement

 One of our greatest challenges are the mixed age classes.
 We want to ensure that pupils are taught the appropriate objectives for their age regardless of which class they are in.
 Teachers work closely with each other to ensure the coverage is appropriate for all pupils.

 At the start of the academic year 2017/18 we discussed the wider curriculum and how we can ensure that pupils have good access to the skills and knowledge they need in 21st Britain.
-As such, we identified seven areas which should be regularly incorporated in to plans and curriculum provision.
+As such, we identified key areas which should be incorporated in to the curriculum provision.
 The areas are:

 We keep parents informed of our curriculum provision through a termly class newsletter.
 For more details on our curriculum and what the children are learning, please see the class pages on this website.